Tauranga provides one of the most beautiful and diverse backdrops for videography and photography purposes.

 - no disruption to the public, businesses or residents

-Medium to high impact filming
+Medium to high impact filming and/or photography

-Filming that does not fall in to the above category requires further notice – please contact the city events team directly to discuss your filming requirements.
+Filming that does not fall in to the above category requires further notice – please contact the city events team directly to discuss your requirements.

 Four steps to get approval

-- Include a copy of your Public Liability Insurance and a risk control plan
+- Include a copy of your public liability insurance and a risk control plan

 An event facilitator will be in touch if any other supporting documentation is required.
 On your behalf, we will liaise with the various asset managers within council to obtain approval of filming on the proposed sites.
 Following this, we will issue the approval letter.